BYUcs236ta/cs236_Decker_Goodrich/Lab3.md

 }
 ```

-Hint: instead of copying the header and they re-organizing it start with an empty tuple/header and add elements one at a time.
+Hint: instead of copying the header and then re-organizing it start with an empty tuple/header and add elements one at a time.

-`TODO: take a screenshot of your project method (s5)`
+`TODO: take a screenshot of your project method (s4)`

 The following case is given for you to try on your own to verify your method is working, feel free to add more to it!